Bardia323/Language-Models/README.md

 ```

 ## Dreamscape.
-### Imagine where you want to be and It should tell you how to get there.
+### Imagine where you want to be and the oracle tells you how to get there.
-Works only on GPT-3 so far.
-Bigger models not tested.
 ```
 Experience: Watching thousands of crabs slowly migrating to the sea
 Location: Maryland